 In 1974, Congress enacted into law the Family Educational Records Privacy Act (FERPA).
 This act sets out requirements of educational institutions to protect the privacy of students and their records.
 Specifically, the act governs access to education records maintained by educational institutions and the release of information contained in those records.
 The act gives students enrolled in postsecondary institutions “ownership” and control of their educational records and in most circumstances information in students’ educational records will not be released without their written permission.
 Exceptions to the release and sharing of information are specified in the following section.
-Questions regarding FERPA should be directed to the Dean of Student Development (SH 205).
+Questions regarding FERPA should be directed to the Vice President of Student Affairs (University Commons 354 suite).

 General Principles Governing Use of Student Records

 The following principles guide the professional staff of the University in the utilization of student records:

 - Need for records.
 Unless a demonstrable need for a record is established, which is reasonable and justifiably related to the basic purposes and necessities of the University, no record should be made or maintained.